 The park was named after a Cree word meaning "wonder and awe”, an expression which perfectly describes Yoho National Park.
 With rock walls, waterfalls, and almost 30 mountain peaks which tower more than 3,000 metres towards the sky, Yoho is quite simply a dramatic wilderness.

-Sitting west of Banff, just over the British Columbia border, guests travelling east on our Vancouver to Banff train route actually get their first taste of the Canadian Rocky Mountains in Yoho National Park, as we travel through the town of Field and into the Spiral Tunnels.
+Sitting west of Banff, just over the British Columbia border, guests travelling east on our train route between Vancouver and Banff actually get their first taste of the Canadian Rocky Mountains in Yoho National Park, as we travel through the town of Field and into the Spiral Tunnels.

 There are so many wonderful things to do and see in Yoho National Park, so it’s well worth returning to explore this natural gem further during your Rocky Mountaineer vacation.
 Fortunately, the park is easily accessible from both Banff and Lake Louise.
 In fact, Field, home to the Yoho National Park Visitor Centre is just a one-hour drive from Banff (20 minutes from Lake Louise) and is a great place to start exploring the region.